jyutzler/Bridge-Systems/system.md

 Normally open five-card majors in all seats.

 Open the higher of long suits of equal length: 5–5 or 6–6.
+### 1♠ Over 1♥
+### 1♠ Over 1♥
+Since the immediate objective is to support with support, 1♠ must be skipped in favor of heart support without game-forcing values.

+#### After any Rebid by Opener
+   - pass: minimum, 4 or 5 spades
+   - 2♠: minimum, 6+ spades
+   - 2NT: 4 spades, 11-12 HCP
+   - 3♥: Game-forcing, good hand
+   - 3♠: As per 1 over 1 system
+   - 3NT: 4 spades, 13-15 HCP
+   - 4♥: Game-forcing, minimum hand
+   - 4♠: To play, 7+ spades
+   - 4NT: quantitative, 16-17 HCP

+#### After 1NT Rebid
+   - 2♣ or 2♦: New Minor Forcing
+   - 2♥: preference (rare, 2 hearts and concern about NT)

+#### After 2♣ or 2♦ Rebid
+   - raise minor: Invitational
+   - other minor: New Minor Forcing
+   - 2♥: preference (2 hearts and no more than 3 of the minor)

 ### NT Responses
 #### 1NT Forcing
 1NT typically shows 6–12 points and is used in a number of circumstances: